okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

    In the previous code sample, add your values to the following fields:

    * `org_name`: Your Okta org name, which is the first part of your organization's Okta domain before `.okta.com`, `.oktapreview.com`, or `.okta-emea.com`.
 For example, if your Okta domain is `example-org.oktapreview.com`, the org name is `example-org`.
 Don't include the `-admin` suffix, which corresponds to your Admin Console URL.
 To confirm your Okta domain in the Admin Console, click your username in the upper-right corner and look for the text below your email address.
 An Okta Developer org has an org name with the form `dev-<number>`, such as `dev-000001`.
    * `base_url`: Your Okta org domain.
-This is the end part of your domain URL: `.okta.com`, `.oktapreview.com`, or `.okta-emea.com`.
+This is the end part of your domain URL: `okta.com`, `oktapreview.com`, or `okta-emea.com`.
    * `client_id`: The client ID of the API service app that you created.
 In the Admin Console, click **Applications**, then click the name of your API service app.
 In the app editor, click **General**.
 Under **Client Credentials**, copy the **Client ID** value.
    * `private_key`: Either the path to the private key file or the private key itself.
 Okta recommends storing the key in a separate location and using a secrets and encryption management system, such as HashiCorp Vault.
-   * `scopes`: The list of API scopes required by your Terraform configuration.
-The example below creates a group, which requires the `okta.groups.manage` scope.
+   * `scopes`: The list of scopes required by your Terraform configuration.
+The following example creates a group, which requires the `okta.groups.manage` scope.

      > **Note:** Grant the same API scopes to the service app you created for Terraform.
 In the Admin Console view your app, click the **API Scopes** tab, and grant the desired scopes from the list.